davebiagioni/news-bias-classifier/docs/README.md

 | F1 Score | __0.81__ | 0.71 |
 | Log Loss | __0.46__ | 0.69 |

-These metrics are on a held-out test set that the model never saw -- not too shabby, and a heck of a lot better than random!
+These metrics are on a held-out test set that the model never saw . . .
+Not too shabby, and a heck of a lot better than random!

-Let's try to understand a little better what it's the model is actually doing.
-First, given all of the articles in the dataset, how are the predictions distributed?
+As a data scientist and former scientist scientist, I wanted to dig a little deeper into what the model was actually finding.
+An obvious question was: "given all of the articles in the dataset, how are the predictions distributed?"

 (img)

 We see that the model is really confident about some of the examples, typically conservative ones, but is more nuanced for others.
-And actually, this is kind of what we expect and want: after all, not all articles are highly polarized in one direction or the other.
+And actually, this is kind of what we expect and want since not all articles are highly polarized in one direction or the other.

-Another interesting question is:  given all of the scores for a given domain, how often is the average score correct in terms of the domain attribution?
+Another interesting question was:  "given all of the scores for a given domain, how often is the average score correct in terms of the domain attribution?"
 In other words:  on the scale of 0 to 1, where does the average NY Times article fall compared with, say, Breibart News?
 The bar chart below shows exactly this:

 (img)